 "Floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without increasing the water surface elevation more than one foot.
 Once established, nothing can be placed in the floodway that would cause any rise in base flood elevations.
 The city generally prohibits encroachments on designated floodways.
-However, there are special provisions for public works projects.
 (Section 17.84.180, Floodways).
-Floodways are depicted on the flood relationships diagram set out belowat the end of this chapter.
+Floodways are depicted on the flood relationships diagram set out below.